 Loanpad review updated December 4th, 2019

 Loanpad’s CEO and founder, Louis Schwartz, is a lawyer who has worked on property development deals for most of his career.
 This means he has a deep understanding of how loans should be structured and administered.
 This should bode well if any of the loans fall past due.

 Loans Are Sourced From A Conservative Lender With Over 40 Years Experience

 Loanpad’s primary lending source (Handf) is a family owned lending business established in the 1980’s, with hundreds of deals under their belt.
 Handf keeps loan to value ratio’s at a sensible level, only lends to developments located in places they understand.

-Louis has worked on the legal Handf’s property deals for over 12 years.
+Handf also has previous history in developing their own real estate projects and Louis has worked on the legals for Handf’s lending deals for over 12 years.

 Loanpad Has A Senior Tranche Position On Loans